sikanhe/re-history/README.md

 let unblock = History.block history (fun _action _location => {
   /* Callback function can return either */
-  Prompt "You sure you sure??";
+  Prompt "Are you sure you want to leave this page??";
   /* or */
   Block
   /* or */